zepto-lang/zepto/README.md

 ```

 There is also a [Vim plugin](https://github.com/zepto-lang/zepto-vim)
-for all of you terminal hackers (sorry emacs).
+for all of you terminal hackers (sorry emacs) and an [Atom plugin](https://github.com/hellerve/language.zepto).

 ## Introduction